pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 But in the end I did the job myself...

-There was just enough nuance that Claude was making an umaintainable mess.
+There was just enough nuance that Claude was making a mess of it.

 Maybe I'm not good enough at prompting.